antimof/UxPlay/README.md

 6. `sudo make install`

-_Note that older cmake does not require the final "`.`" to specify the current directory as the source directory, but newer cmake requires it._
+_Note that older cmake does not require the final "`.`" to specify the current directory as the source directory, but newer cmake requires it.
+If you intend to modify the code, use a separate "build" directory: replace "cmake  [ ] ." by "mkdir build ; cd build ; cmake [ ] .."; you can then restore the clean source with "rm -rf build"._

 The above script installs the executable file "`uxplay`" to `/usr/local/bin`.
 It can also be found in the build directory after the build